-We may see the iPhone 8 use a new Touch ID interface that is under the screen, though some reports suggest this will not make the final design, that may also use facial recognition according to a Ming-Chi Kou report from January 2017.
+We may see the iPhone 8 use a new Touch ID interface that is under the screen, though some reports suggest this will not make the final design.
+The iPhone 8 may also use facial recognition, according to a Ming-Chi Kou report from January 2017.
 There are also reports that Apple could use iris scanning to add to device security.

 Fast Company reports that the iPhone 8 will come with a larger battery, but we could see new features use more power.
 MacRumors shares a Ming-Chi Kou report that Apple will use a new battery design that could help boost battery capacity.
 This report also outlines the lower power consumption of OLED, which could help deliver longer iPhone 8 battery life.